jedichien/self-driving/project_5_extended_kalman_filter/README.md

 For convenient to explain, we suppose the noises consist of normal distribution.<br/>

 When we collect data from sensor, Radar and Lidar, we make a estimation for the future, however, if our estimation is pretty bad, how should be improved.<br/>
-To improve our estimation, we have to apply a learning mechanism on it, Kalman Filter.<br/>
+To improve our estimation, we have to apply a correcting mechanism on it, Kalman Filter.<br/>

 Kalman Filter is a accurating matrix which will be changed period, and Extended Kalman Filter(EKF) differ to Kalman Filter is that EKF consider dynamic distribution case.
 <p align='center'>